Trellick Tower: Cultural references

-In recent years, Trellick Tower has become a London icon, appearing on T-shirts, featuring in adverts, films, and songs, and attracting visitors.
-The tower was the filming location for Shopping (1994), written and directed by Paul W. S. Anderson, is featured in the film For Queen and Country (1988), starring Denzel Washington.
+Trellick Tower has appeared on T-shirts, featuring in adverts, films, and songs, and attracting visitors.
+The tower was the filming location for Shopping (1994), written and directed by Paul W. S. Anderson, as well as being featured in the film For Queen and Country (1988), starring Denzel Washington.
 Additionally, it can be seen in the films Withnail & I (1987), London Kills Me (1991), Never Let Me Go (2010) and Paddington (2014).

 The tower is believed to have been the inspiration behind J. G. Ballard's dystopian novel High Rise (1975) and its 2016 film adaptation directed by Ben Wheatley.
 The tower also features in Martin Amis' black comedy novel London Fields.
-Several music videos have featured Trellick Tower, including releases from Blur (which refers to the tower in their song "Best Days").
+Several music videos have featured Trellick Tower, including "Slam Dunk (Da Funk)" from Five and releases from Blur (which refers to the tower in their song "Best Days").

 Trellick Tower has appeared in several television adverts, including idents for the BBC's coverage of the 2012 Olympics.
 The whole of one side of the building's exterior was used for the credits for the BBC's children's television show Incredible Games, starring David Walliams, in the early 1990s.
 The tower was used as a filming location (and a character's home) in The Professionals episode "The Madness Of Mickey Hamilton".
 Additionally, the tower was used as the location of game developer Colin Ritman's apartment in the Black Mirror interactive episode/film Bandersnatch.
 It was later featured on the cover for the Meanwhile EP produced by the band Gorillaz, after previously appearing in the music videos of both "Tomorrow Comes Today" and "Sleeping Powder".

+In May 2024 the tower was celebrated in Andi Oliver's Fabulous Feasts on BBC Two, with celebrity chef Andi Oliver.